-Increase in U.S. home prices slightly less than forecast
+U.S. consumer confidence hits 11-month high; house prices gain

 Prices in the 20 cities fell 0.1 percent in June from May on a seasonally adjusted basis, the survey showed, matching expectations for a decline of 0.1 percent.

+On a non-seasonally adjusted basis, prices increased 0.8 percent from May.
 Home prices in three U.S. cities - Denver, Seattle and Portland, Oregon - showed the highest year-over-year gains, the survey showed.

-(Reporting by Chuck Mikolajczak)
+(Reporting by Lucia Mutikani and Chuck Mikolajczak; Editing by Chizu Nomiyama)

 Trending Stories